mapbox/mapbox-maps-ios/Mapbox/MapboxMapsStyle/README.md

 # Style

-In carbon SDK, the style API is directly aligned with the Mapbox Style Specification. `Sources`, `Layers`, `Light` all work in the exact same manner as in the Style Specification.
+In v10 SDK, the style API is directly aligned with the Mapbox Style Specification. `Sources`, `Layers`, `Light` all work in the exact same manner as in the Style Specification.

 The `Style` object in the `MapViewController` is responsible for all run time styling related functionality.

 ### Type-safe API
-Every `Source` and `Layer` declared in the Style Specification exists in Carbon as a simple Swift struct.
+Every `Source` and `Layer` declared in the Style Specification exists in v10 as a simple Swift struct.
 Furthermore, every property within those sources and layers is modeled using familiar swift types.
 This means that creating new sources and layers are easy!

 ##### GeoJSON Source Example
 For example, a simple GeoJSON source can be created by the following code.
 We can set properties on this source (with the help of the full power of Xcode's autocomplete) as we would expect too!